CiscoDevNet/appdynamics-terraform-ecs-fargate/README.md

-# Automate ECS Fargate instrumentation using Terraform
+# AppDynamics:  ECS Fargate instrumentation using Terraform

 Amazon Elastic Container Service (ECS) is a scalable container management service that makes it easy to run, stop, and manage Docker containers on Amazon EC2 clusters.